Project 1 - Setting up ROS1 and TurtleSim

 ,d

 .
-The turtle should ONLY move when a key is pressed.
-When the key is released, the turtle should STOP moving. - The controller should be able to listen to multiple keys simultaneously.
-For example, if
+The turtle should ONLY move when is key is pressed.
+When the key is released, the turtle should STOP moving.- Option 1 (Easy) Single keypress: In addition to just forward/backward and turns, the turtle should move forward and turn left in a circular path if

 Hint: You'll need to use the Twist